jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-10-30-Last-Mile-Last-Chance.md

 We talk about BEAD being the largest investment in history.
 But as a matter of policy and investment, we must recognize that in my region, BEAD really is only the **last 10%** of investment needed to achieve universal availability.
 I am grateful to the service providers and their investment in my communities—this is how public-private collaboration and policy unite for lasting success of all parties involved.

+I want to thank the members of the **EUPConnect Collaborative**, whose trust and commitment to working collectively has accelerated digital connectivity across our region.
+Their dedication to community-driven planning and shared investment has laid the groundwork for sustainable infrastructure and equitable access.

 This will catapult us into the digital economy via the **Fourth Industrial Revolution**, and we will finally be able to aspire all the opportunities that come with it.
 Marking the end of the perpetual disadvantage we have endured for so long.

 ---